qizhewww/Data-Science-Conference/docs/source/index.rst

-Welcome to Data Science Conference Page!
+Welcome to the Data Science Conference Page!
 ===================================

 Our Goal